 -Ken Jonas VP & Treasurer gave the election results- Trevor Bellrichard, Trevor Hubbs and Bruce Moss were elected to the board.
 Winner of the Mike Johnson decoys was Paul Peterson.
 Ed Frank, Bruce Moss and Jeff Kellogg won the art raffle.
 Ken gave the financial report and then a brief history of Dave Evenson's 32 years with WSGS, including serving as president since 2004.
 On behalf of WSGS Ken presented Dave with a Mike Johnson male wood duck decoy (probably the only one Mike made).

 Renowned upland artist Jay Dowd surprised WSGS with this amazing sharp-tail piece, featuring a male dancing in the Wisconsin Pine Barrens.
 The clarity and fidelity of this image is truly amazing.
 We have two t-shirt designs available for purchase with this design, one with our organization's name and one without.
-Follow the link to get yours today!
-Jay Dowd T-Shirt
+This design is briefly unavailable to keep it fresh for Spring 2023.

 The WDNR recently sought comment on the 2022-2032 Prairie Chicken Plan.
 Every 10 years the agency updates their strategy and management practices to account for the current state of prairie chickens in Wisconsin.
 WSGS partnered with the Wisconsin Chapter of Backcountry Hunters & Anglers to issue a joint statement which included recommendations based on current science, on the ground experience, and decades of combined knowledge in the field.
 To read the statement, see below.